A Comprehensive Guide to Retiring in Branford, Connecticut

 The flexibility in airports makes it easy for you to travel to your favorite destinations and explore the world.
 While having multiple options friends and family to easily travel and visit Branford.

 According to NeighborhoodScout, Branford has an overall crime rate of 14 per 1,000 residents, making the crime rate here near the average for all cities and towns of all sizes in America.
 Branford’s crime rate is lower than approximately 38% of Connecticut communities.
 However, compared to other communities of a similar population size, Branford has a crime rate that is noticeably lower than average.
 Make sure to check out our neighborhoods section below to learn more about different subdivisions in Branford.

 Branford, located in New Haven County is one of the best places to live in Connecticut.
-Living in Branford offers residents a dense suburban feel and most residents own their homes.
-According to Niche.com, the median home price is $293,900.
-In Branford there are a lot of restaurants, coffee shops, and parks.
+Living in Branford offers residents a suburban feel in a close-knit community.
+There are a lot of restaurants, coffee shops, and parks in the area for residents to enjoy.
 It’s a great suburban town for many young professionals and retirees alike.
 Some of the best areas in and around Branford to lay down roots are:

 Pine Orchard/Stony Creek

 Pine Orchard/Stony Creek is a beautiful coastal neighborhood that is the perfect place for a family looking for upscale medium-sized homes.
 Located along the coast, the median home value in this area is $602,635.
 If you’re interested in outdoor recreational activities or just want to be in close proximity to the Long Island Sound, this neighborhood is a great choice for you.

 Myrtle Beach Awaits